MahaAlzoubah/Elite/README.md

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.0, available at [https://www.contributor-covenant.org/version/2/0/code_of_conduct.html](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).

+# Change Log
+All significant changes to the Elite project will be documented in this file.
+The format adheres to the principles of Keep a Changelog, and the project follows Semantic Versioning.
+##[1.0.0] - 2024-02-01
+###Added
+- Added a blog section for sharing community insights and updates.
+- Introduced a new user dashboard with personalized settings.
+- Integrated social media sharing options for articles and pages.
+###Changed
+- Reorganized the project's folder structure for better code organization.
+- Upgraded the server infrastructure to improve website performance.
+- Changed the default color scheme to a more modern and vibrant palette.
+Contributors for this release: <a href="http://twitter/MahaAlzouba">@MahaAlzouba</a>, <a href="http://twitter/NoorJafaar">@NoorJafaar</a>, <a href="http://twitter/FatemaSalman">@FatemaSalman</a>.
+##[0.9.0] - 2023-12-15
+###Fixed
+- Fixed a critical security vulnerability related to user authentication.
+- Resolved issues causing intermittent downtime during high traffic periods.
+- Fixed broken image links on certain pages.
+Contributors for this release: <a href="http://twitter/MahaAlzouba">@MahaAlzouba</a>, <a href="http://twitter/NoorJafaar">@NoorJafaar</a>.
+##[0.8.1] - 2023-11-28
+###Changed
+- Improved error handling for a more user-friendly experience.
+- Updated third-party libraries to the latest versions for security patches.
+- Changed the contact form layout for better usability.
+###Fixed
+- Fixed broken links in the documentation section.
+- Addressed cross-browser compatibility issues with Internet Explorer.
+- Fixed alignment problems on the mobile version of the site.
+Contributors for this release: <a href="http://twitter/MahaAlzouba">@MahaAlzouba</a>, <a href="http://twitter/NoorJafaar">@NoorJafaar</a>, <a href="http://twitter/FatemaSalman">@FatemaSalman</a>.

 # Screenshots
 Found below are screenshots of the demo website that is hosted: